0cjs/sedoc/git/commit-messages.md

      you've not yet gotten around to doing the squash or because you want to temporarily leave that change in a separate commit for easier review by others.
-   - `BROKEN`: The commit is not passing tests.
+   - `BROKEN`: The commit is not passing tests or is otherwise known to be broken.
 Usually this should be fixed before the commit is merged to `main`, but for emergency fixes it may go to `main` first and then be fixed later.
    - `UNBROKEN`: Fixes a known broken commit on `main`.
    - Make up your own if you see a need!
 If it's obvious, others will understand; if not, but it's useful, the team can all learn about it